pablo-icm/emm/content/publication/weiler-mediocremonas-2021/index.md

 ---
-title: textitMediocremonas mediterraneus , a New Member within the Developea
+title: *Mediocremonas mediterraneus*, a New Member within the Developea
 authors:
 - Bradley A Weiler
 - Elisabet L Sà